 Fintech & Racial Equity: Featuring Our Recent Collaboration on the Community Development Innovation Review

 We’re excited to share a special episode in partnership with our colleagues in the San Francisco Fed’s Community Development group.
 Our teams recently collaborated on a special issue of the Community Development Innovation Review in partnership with the Aspen Institute’s Financial Security program, which examined the potential ways financial technology can promote racial equity in the financial system.
-Today’s episode is a corollary to our recently concluded Financial Inclusion & Beyond series where we explored what we can learn from efforts around the world to improve financial inclusion and wellbeing.
+Today’s episode features audio from the journal’s live launch event.